Algae and other microscopic organisms can grow in pools due to several factors, including poorly maintained pool water.

 Chlorine Enhancers

-Chlorine Enhancers are a type of liquid chlorine that has been modified to be more potent and more effective.
+Chlorine Enhancers are a type of liquid chlorine that has been modified to be more potent and more effective against pool algae.

 Filter Cleaners